This post was most recently updated on September 15th, 2021

 #3: Brand awareness – rich media ads, including expandable ads, increase brand awareness more than compared to standard display ads.

 Deciding what type of ad units to allow on your site is a critical aspect of your site’s monetization success.
 Let MonetizeMore, a Google Certified Publisher Partner, help optimize your ad inventory.
-Sign up today!
+Sign up for a Starter account at MonetizeMore today!